goschtl/zope/CompositePage/trunk/Products/CompositePage/README.txt

 ============

 CompositePage is a new way to assemble pages for the World Wide Web.
-Through the use of Zope technology, browser-based drag and drop, and custom context menus, CompositePage makes it easy to visually combine page fragments into complete pages.
+Through the use of Zope page templates, browser-based drag and drop, and custom context menus, CompositePage makes it easy to visually combine page fragments into complete pages.

 CompositePage supercedes the PageDesign product and makes use of PDLib, a Javascript library.
-CompositePage is designed for browsers that support the DOM (Document Object Model) and CSS (Cascading Style Sheets) level 2: Mozilla, Internet Explorer 5+, Opera, Konqueror, etc.
+CompositePage is designed for browsers that support the DOM (Document Object Model) and CSS (Cascading Style Sheets) level 2: Firefox, Internet Explorer 5+, Opera, Konqueror, etc.
-Not all of these browsers have been tested, but it should be possible to solve most problems that occur.